JakeSteam/blog-personal/_posts/2025-12-02-android-game-reviews-dec25.md

 ### Tips

-- You can land on the head of green block enemies to break them, I took an embarrasingly long time to realise this, making early levels far harder than they needed to be!
+- You can land on the head of green block enemies to break them, I took an embarrassingly long time to realise this, making early levels far harder than they needed to be!
 - There's usually 2 paths to proceed forward, so going back and replaying past levels where you missed coins will let you skip levels.